vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-scenarios.md

 vtgate_buffer_requests_skipped{keyspace="commerce",reason="Shutdown",shard_name="0"} 0
 ```
 NOTE: Reviewing the results, we can see from the `WindowExceeded` metric some of
-the buffered querries expired.
+the buffered queries expired.
 If this is common you may want to increase your
 buffer_window to cover these failures.
 Retrying this scenario with the following
 vtgate flags appended resolves many of these errors: